iwegner/ESP32-C3FH4-RGB/README.md

 ## Upload sketch from Arduino IDE:
 Hold down B button on board, press R button and release again but keep on pressing B, trigger Arduino IDE to upload sketch, keep B pressed until Arduino IDE says that it's connected.
 Then you can release B button.

+Read but not checked yet:
-Serial works for me with "CDC enable on boot" set to true.
+Serial works with "CDC enable on boot" set to true.

 ## Concerning code initially provided by 01Space:
 * RGBWstranstest.ino: